Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

-\new{We can perform a statistical test to verify that these performance discrepancies are statistically significant.
+We can perform a statistical test to verify that the performance discrepancies between using the ensemble mean and using the full ensemble are statistically significant for the stacked model.
 As before, let $\hat y_{t,l}$ refer to the estimate under our usual stacked model (i.e., with all ensemble members).
-Let $\hat y_{t,l}^{\text{SEA}}$ refer to a stacked model with just the ensemble average in place of each ensemble member.
-We can employ a sign test framework \citep{cash2019evaluation} to compare model performance under minimal distributional assumptions.
+Let $\hat y_{t,l}^{\text{SEA}}$ refer to a stacked model with just the ensemble mean \new{as a feature, instead of all ensemble members}.
+We can employ a sign test framework \citep{delsole2014comparing, cash2019evaluation} to compare model performance under minimal distributional assumptions.
 Namely, we only make the following i.i.d. assumption over the time dimension:

 Intuitively, this corresponds to assuming it is a coin flip which model will perform better at each time point and location, and we would like to test whether each location's ``coin'' is fair or not.
 We can then formulate our null and alternative hypotheses for each location $l$ as follows: